 A liability for uncertain tax positions initially needs to be recognized in the financial statements when it is more-likely-than-not the position will not be sustained upon examination by tax authorities.
-As of October 31, 2014 and 2013, the Council had no uncertain tax positions that qualify for either recognition or disclosure in the financial statements.
-The Council is no longer subject to selection for U.S. federal and state income tax examinations by tax authorities for fiscal years before 2011.
+As of October 31, 2015 and 2014, UH had no uncertain tax positions that qualify for either recognition or disclosure in the financial statements.
+UH is no longer subject to selection for U.S. federal and state income tax examinations by tax authorities for fiscal years before 2012.